Heat stroke

 Heat exhaustion is a more serious disorder.
 Signs of heat exhaustion are fatigue, dizziness, nausea, vomiting, fainting, and a weak rapid pulse.
 In these cases, the athlete’s cardiovascular system is unable to meet the needs of the body as it becomes dehydrated.

 Dehydration caused by fluid loss from sweating leads to heat exhaustion.
 Athletes who are unfit or not acclimated to the heat are more susceptible.
 Treatment involves resting in a cool environment with the feet elevated to facilitate blood return to the heart.
 It is also important for the athlete to drink fluids.
-Cold water or a sodium-containing beverage is best.
+Cold water or a sodium-containing sports drink is best.

 3. Heat Stroke